-Property Insurance Polices Protecting WWS - WWS purchases a property insurance policy to protect its' approximately \$621 million in assets.
-The primary property insurance purchased by WWS affords \$150,000,000 in coverage per occurrence with a deductible of \$250,000 for all other perils.
-In addition, the County property insurance program covers an additional \$350,000,000 of WWS assets above the \$150,000,000 primary WWS property policy.
-Coverage for property losses emanating from "Terrorism" are covered up to \$350,000,000 per occurrence (deductible is \$250,000).
-Losses attributable to a named windstorm (hurricane) are subject to a limit of \$50,000,000 per occurrence with a deductible subject to 7.5% of the Total Insured Value "TIV" of Property Damage/Extra Expense involved in each occurrence.
-Flood losses that occur in non-special flood hazard zones are subject to a limit of \$10,000,000 each occurrence/aggregate with a minimum deductible of \$250,000.
+Property Insurance Polices Protecting WWS - WWS purchases a property insurance policy to protect its' approximately \$651 million in assets.
+The primary property insurance purchased by WWS affords \$150 million in coverage per occurrence with a deductible of \$250 thousand for all other perils.
+In addition, the County property insurance program covers an additional \$350 million of WWS assets above the \$150 million primary WWS property policy.
+Coverage for property losses emanating from "Terrorism" are covered up to \$350 million per occurrence (deductible is \$50 thousand).
+Losses attributable to a named windstorm (hurricane) are subject to a limit of \$25 million per occurrence with a deductible subject to 7.5% of the Total Insured Value "TIV" of Property Damage/Extra Expense involved in each occurrence.
+Flood losses that occur in non- special flood hazard zones are subject to a limit of \$10 million each occurrence/aggregate with a minimum deductible of \$250 thousand.
 WWS purchases a separate National Flood Insurance Program policy for facilities located within Special Flood Hazard Zones.
 In the event a windstorm or flood is declared a federal disaster, WWS, as a public entity, would be eligible for public assistance under the FEMA disaster program.

-Storage Tank Liability - WWS carries a pollution liability insurance policy with coverage limits of \$2,000,000 per occurrence and \$10,000,000 in the aggregate.
-WWS is responsible for the first \$10,000 of each loss under this policy.
+Storage Tank Liability - WWS carries a pollution liability insurance policy with coverage limits of \$2 million per occurrence and \$10 million in the aggregate.
+WWS is responsible for the first \$10 thousand for each loss under this policy.

 County's Self-Insurance Program - WWS participates in the County's self-insured programs for its Workers' Compensation, Health Insurance, Auto Liability and General Liability claims.
 Workers' Compensation benefits are provided in accordance with Florida State Statutes by the County's Self-insurance fund.
 The County purchases excess insurance to protect the self-insurance fund from catastrophic losses.
-The excess insurance coverage provides full statutory benefits above the County's self-insured retention of \$2,000,000 per occurrence.
+The excess insurance coverage provides full statutory benefits above the County's self-insured retention of \$2 million per occurrence.
 There is no aggregate.

 WWS makes payments for the County's Self-Insurance Programs to the Self-Insurance Fund based on actuarial estimates of the amounts needed to pay prior and current year claims and to fund reserves for all WWS losses.
-The estimated liabilities for self-insured losses were determined by independent actuarial valuations performed as of September 30, 2022.
+The estimated liabilities for self-insured losses were determined by independent actuarial valuations performed as of September 30, 2023.
 Liabilities include an amount for claims that have been incurred but not reported (IBNR).
 Claim liabilities are calculated considering the effects of inflation, recent claim settlement trends (including frequency and payout amounts), and other economic and social factors.
 The claim liability estimates also include amounts for incremental adjustment expenses as well as estimated recoveries from salvage or subrogation.

 Broward County Water and Wastewater Services (WWS) bond covenants require that customary insurance be carried on the physical assets of the system and coordinates coverage through the County's Master Property program.
-The term of the present policy is from March 1, 2023 to March 1, 2024.
+The term of the present policy is from March 1, 2024 to March 1, 2025.